Resentment (Beyoncé song): Background and composition

 "Resentment" was originally written for Beckham, who recorded the song in 2003.

-"Resentment" was originally written by Walter M. Millsap III and Candice Nelson for Victoria Beckham, who recorded her version of the song in 2003.
-The track used Curtis Mayfield's 1972 "Think (Instrumental)", from the Super Fly soundtrack.
-"Resentment" was instead included as a bonus feature on a documentary video release starring Beckham and her husband David, titled The 'Réal' Beckhams (2004).
+"Resentment" was written by Walter M. Millsap III and Candice Nelson and originally recorded by Jazmine Sullivan but never released.
+Later, it was recorded again by Victoria Beckham in 2003.
+It was included as a bonus feature on a documentary video release starring Beckham and her husband David, titled The 'Réal' Beckhams (2004).
+The track uses Curtis Mayfield's 1972 "Think (Instrumental)", from the Super Fly soundtrack.

-When recording her version of "Resentment" in 2006, Beyoncé contributed additional writing and production, and is credited as a songwriter and producer.
-During an interview with 4Music, the singer discussed the song: "The song on my new album I am proudest of is probably 'Resentment'.
+When recording her version of "Resentment" in 2006, Beyoncé contributed additional writing and production.
+In an interview with 4Music, Beyoncé discussed the song: "The song on my new album I am proudest of is probably 'Resentment'.
 I feel like vocally I've grown, I feel like all the chord changes and the beautiful harmonies and the lyrics is something that I really am proud of".

+In 2026, Nelson told Billboard: "I was in Atlanta when Walt told me Beyoncé cut “Resentment.”
+I was sure that it was going to be great, but once I actually heard it, I thought all the subtle changes and the modulation were incredible."
+Millsap III completed:

+I wasn’t there, but Beyoncé cut the vocal at Sony during an unscheduled session.
+It’s the same melody from Candice’s demo, but when [Beyoncé] sent her version back, she added a modulation and tricked out the background vocals.
+I would have never modulated the record, but that’s the genius of Beyoncé. [...]
+I thought her vocal control was amazing, and the nuances of her intonation and placement were so good.

-"Resentment" is a passionate ballad about a gritty, agitated goodbye which adds a "different kind of overwrought drama".
+"Resentment" is a passionate ballad about a gritty, agitated goodbye that adds a "different kind of overwrought drama".
 The track is written in the key of E major.
-"Resentment" features a slow groove of 70 beats per minute, with Beyoncé's vocals range spanning from the note of F♯_{3} to E_{5}.
+"Resentment" features a slow groove of 70 beats per minute, with Beyoncé's vocal range spanning from F♯_{3} to E_{5}.
 It is built around a honeyed sample of Curtis Mayfield's "Think".
-In "Resentment" Beyoncé sings about infidelity and a boyfriend who cheats and lies to her, seen in the lines "I've been crying for too long/ What did you do to me?/ You lied, you lied, you lied."
-In the song, Beyoncé presents a more vulnerable side of herself, because she shows that she doesn't want her boyfriend to leave her for another woman.
+In "Resentment", Beyoncé sings about infidelity and a boyfriend who cheats on and lies to her, as heard in the lines "I've been crying for too long/ What did you do to me?/ You lied, you lied, you lied."
+In the song, Beyoncé presents a more vulnerable side of herself by showing that she does not want her boyfriend to leave her for another woman.